Best Fabric Types for Fashion: AI Color Theory Tips in 2025

 Fabric isn’t just a style element — it’s data.
 And Glance AI is engineered to read fabric the way a fashion expert would: by understanding how it moves, breathes, and communicates on your body.

-Unlike traditional fashion apps that recommend looks based on color or occasion alone, Glance AI adds another layer: material intelligence.
+Unlike traditional fashion apps that recommend looks based on color theory in fashion styling or occasion alone, Glance AI adds another layer: material intelligence.

 Key Fabric Metrics Glance AI Evaluates